victorwcv/victorwcv/README.md

 ---

-- 🌱 I am a professional full stack web developer with extensive experience in the MERN stack (MongoDB, Express.js, React, Node.js) and TypeScript.
+- 🌱 I am a professional full stack web developer, currenly focused in frontend with extensive experience in the MERN stack (MongoDB, Express.js, React, Node.js) and TypeScript.
 Additionally, I hold a professional certification from the prestigious MIT university as a developer. **MIT xPro**.
 - My knowledge is rooted in the fundamentals of web development with HTML, CSS, and JavaScript, which are the foundational pillars of this profession.
 I also have the capability to leverage cutting-edge technologies such as AI to enhance my skills and projects, ensuring they stand out above the rest.

 - 📫 Reach me at **victorwccv@gmail.com**